-To better understand the behavior of \ours, we study the attention similarity between two image patches at the center of two cameras under three different types of relative positions.
-We illustrate each of the three settings in Fig.~\ref{fig:analyze-freq} and plot the attention similarity computed with \ours~ against the varying positions.
-The attention similarity is given by $\mathbf{q}^\intercal_1 \rho(\tilde{\mathbf{x}}_1 - \tilde{\mathbf{x}}_2)\mathbf{k}_2$ (see Eq.~\ref{eq:ours-attn}).
-To isolate the effect of positional encoding, we manually set the query and key features to vectors containing constant values of 1.
-A higher attention similarity indicates stronger mutual attention between the patches, while a lower similarity indicates weaker interaction.
+To better understand the behavior of \ours, we study the attention similarity between two image patches at the centers of two cameras under three different types of relative pose changes.
+We illustrate these settings in Fig.~\ref{fig:analyze-freq} and plot the attention similarity computed with \ours~as the relative pose varies.
+The attention similarity is given by $\mathbf{q}^\intercal_1 \, \rho(\tilde{\mathbf{x}}_1 - \tilde{\mathbf{x}}_2)\mathbf{k}_2$ (see Eq.~\ref{eq:ours-attn}).
+To isolate the effect of positional encoding, we manually set the query and key features to vectors of constant value 1.
+Higher attention similarity indicates stronger mutual attention between the patches.

-In setting (a), we start with two identical cameras.
-We translate the second camera along the $x$-axis by a varying amount $\Delta x$, while keeping the rotation and predicted depths and uncertainties identical.
-Similarly in setting (b), we rotate the second camera while keeping all other positions constant.
-In both scenarios, the attention similarity reaches its maximum initially (when two patches are identical).
-It then decreases in the long range as the relative positions increases, while oscillating in the short range.
-The oscillations are results of the higher-frequency channels in multi-frequency similarities.
-In setting (c), we fix the poses of both camera such that the two central patches observe the same 3D point at $(0, 0, 1)$ at a depth of 1.
-We fix the predicted depth $d_1$ for the first camera, while we vary the predicted depth $d_2$ for the second camera and the uncertainty $\sigma$ for both cameras.
-We observe that the similarity reaches its maximum when $d_2=1$, \ie, when two ray segments encodes the same observed 3D point.
+In setting (a), we start with two identical cameras and translate the second camera along the $x$-axis by a varying amount $\Delta x$, while keeping the rotation, predicted depths, and uncertainties identical.
+Similarly, in setting (b), we rotate the second camera while keeping all other parameters fixed.
+In both scenarios, the attention similarity is maximized initially (when the two patches are identical).
+It then decreases at long range as the relative pose change increases, while oscillating at short range.
+The oscillations are a result of the higher-frequency channels in the multi-frequency similarities.
+In setting (c), we fix the poses of both cameras such that the two central patches observe the same 3D point at $(0, 0, 1)$ (depth 1).
+We fix the predicted depth $d_1$ for the first camera, while varying the predicted depth $d_2$ for the second camera and the uncertainty $\sigma$ for both cameras.
+The similarity is maximized when $d_2=1$, \ie, when the two ray segments encode the same 3D point.
 As $d_2$ deviates from the ground-truth depth, the similarity decreases with oscillations.
-This highlights the property that \ours~assigns higher similarities between image patches observe the same 3D point.
+This highlights that \ours~assigns higher similarity to image patches that observe the same 3D point.
 Furthermore, as the uncertainty $\sigma$ increases, the high-frequency oscillations are smoothed out, demonstrating how \ours~avoids unstable high-frequency encodings when uncertainties are high.